Moorefield in Hardy County, West Virginia — The American South (Appalachia)

 Department of the Interior

 Location.
 39° 3.864′ N, 78° 58.205′ W. Marker is in Moorefield, West Virginia, in Hardy County.
-Marker is on North Main Street (U.S. 220) just south of Williams Street, on the right when traveling south.
+It is on North Main Street (U.S. 220) just south of Williams Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 208 N Main St, Moorefield WV 26836, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Veterans Memorial (about 500 feet away, measured in a direct line); S. A. McMechen House (about 600 feet away); McMechen House (about 700 feet away); Moorefield (approx. 0.2 miles away); Presbyterian Church (approx. 0.2 miles away); Moorefield Presbyterian Church (approx. 0.2 miles away); Hardy County's First Court House (approx. 0.2 miles away); Gen. Joseph Neville / McNeill's Raid (approx. Ό mile away).
+At least 8 other markers are within walking distance of this marker: Veterans Memorial (about 500 feet away, measured in a direct line); S. A. McMechen House (about 600 feet away); McMechen House (about 700 feet away); Moorefield (approx. 0.2 miles away); Presbyterian Church (approx. 0.2 miles away); Moorefield Presbyterian Church (approx. 0.2 miles away); Hardy County's First Court House (approx. 0.2 miles away); Gen. Joseph Neville / McNeill's Raid (approx. Ό mile away).
 Touch for a list and map of all markers in Moorefield.

 Also see . . .
 Moorefield Historic District.
 Wikipedia article (Submitted on July 18, 2020, by Devry Becker Jones of Washington, District of Columbia.)